Page No. 13 - 14

 Ans.
 Explanation (b) is correct is a scientific explanation of the observed fact.

 Q.1.7.
 The industrial revolution in England and Western Europe more than two centuries ago was triggered by some key scientific and technological advances.
 What were these advances?

 Ans.
-More than two centuries ago, England and Western Europe invented the steam engine, electricity, the theory of gravitation and the explosives.
-Steam engines helped them in the field of heat and thermodynamics, the theory of gravitation in the field of motion and making guns and cannons.
+More than two centuries ago, England and Western Europe invented the steam engine, electricity, the theory of gravitation, and explosives.
+Steam engines helped them in the field of heat and thermodynamics, the theory of gravitation in the field of motion, and making guns and cannons.
 This progress brought about the industrial revolution in England and Western Europe.